bhagyesh18/coding_illumio/README.md

 WordMatcher Module reads a file containing sentences and finds matches against a predefined set of words.
-The matching process is case-insensitive and considers only English words. other characters will be ignored and will not be added to the set() other characters, punctuation, or except this [A-Z] [a-z] will be ignored
+The matching process is case-insensitive and considers only English words. other characters will be ignored and will not be added to the set(). other characters, punctuation, or except this [A-Z] [a-z] will be ignored

 ASSUMPTION: